 I learned something about baking powder this week.

-Luckily, there is a work-around for serious low carb enthusiasts.
+Luckily, there is a work-around for serious low carb and Keto enthusiasts.

 You can make your own baking powder at home, using one part baking soda and two parts cream of tartar.
 Then you don't have to worry about the cornstarch and aluminum.
 Plus, it cuts the carbohydrates in half.
 Granted, that is only a difference of 1g per teaspoon, but it adds up.
 There are Keto diets that only allow for 20g per day.